Convergence of a Distributed Least Squares: Introduction

-Fortunately, in the traditional single sensor case, there is a vast literature on the convergence theory of the classical LS, which is indeed applicable to stochastic systems with feedback control.
+Fortunately, in the traditional single sensor case, there is a vast literature on the convergence theory of the classical LS, which is indeed applicable to stochastic systems with feedback.
 In fact, motivated by the need to establish a rigorous theory for the well-known LS-based self-tuning regulators proposed by $\mathring{\text{A}}$str\" om and Wittenmark \cite{Astrom1973} in stochastic adaptive control, the convergence study of LS with possible stochastic feedback signals had received a great deal of attention in the literature, see e.g., \cite{Ljung1976, Moore1978, Chen1982, Lai1982, Lai1986, Chen1986, Chen1991, Guo1991, Guo1995}.
-At the same time, much effort had also been devoted to stochastic adaptive control, see e.g, \cite{Ljung1977, Goodwin1981, Lai1986, Kumar1990, Chen1991}.
+At the same time, much effort had also been devoted to stochastic adaptive control, see e.g, \cite{Ljung1977, Goodwin1981, Kumar1990}.
 Among the many significant contributions in this direction, here we only mention that Lai and Wei \cite{Lai1982} established a celebrated convergence result under a weakest possible decaying excitation condition on the system signals, and Guo and Chen \cite{Guo1991} and Guo \cite{Guo1995} finally resolved the longstanding problem concerning the global stability and convergence of the LS-based self-tuning regulators.
-We remark that the analysis methods including stochastic Lyapunov functions and martingale convergence theorems, which are so useful for the analysis of the classical LS, will also be instrumental for us in investigating the distributed LS algorithm in the current paper.